Hostwinds review: loads of resources for an affordable price

 To start with the speed test, I first tested if Hostwinds is fast with an empty WordPress site.
 What I want to see here is an LCP below 600ms, which would mean it’s incredibly fast.

 Hostwinds' empty site demonstrated an LCP of 665ms.
 Just barely over the 600ms threshold.
-While Hostwinds is not the fastest web host out there, it’s still very fast indeed.
+While Hostwinds is not the fastest web host out there, it’s much faster than the average speed norm.

 Next, I ran tests on a fully built WordPress site and, this time, the LCP came in at 1.5s.
 I will happily accept that as Google gives thumbs up for anything up to 2.5s.